• Rules don't change how people write. Contrasts do.

 Part VII: Two States and Jewish Communities in Palestine

-Boris: I recently interviewed Yinon Dan Khatib, who says the land belongs to both sides.
+Boris: I recently interviewed Yinon Dan Kehat, who says the land belongs to both sides.
 His idea is: Jews can stay, Palestinians can stay, and two states might not even be necessary if rights are respected.
 Could Palestinians accept one state with equal individual rights?

 Samer: Do Israelis really want another five and a half million Palestinians voting for the Knesset?
 If you give us full rights — you lose the Jewish democratic state.
 If you don’t give us rights — you create apartheid.
 Neither option works.